jkalev/jekyll-now/_posts/2023-2-21-beasley hawlett.md

 ---
 layout: post
-title: "&nbsp;"
+title: '&nbsp;'
+published: true
 ---
 ![alt text](https://jonkalev.s3.us-west-2.amazonaws.com/20230221_BH-1.jpg)
 <p style="color: grey; font-size: 15px;"> Swimming area victims discussed visiting a few hours before their murders</p>
 ## The Last hour
-Recently I was allowed to review several hundred Ozark Police Department interviews with witnesses and suspects in the murders of J.B.
+Recently I was allowed to review several hundred Ozark Police Department interviews with witnesses and suspects in the investigation into the murders of J.B.
 Beasley and Tracie Hawlett.
 I then photographed the places in Dale county where investigators believe they were the last hour before their death.
 Included is a photograph of the interviews with their names redacted.

- The trial for the man accused of the murders, Coley McCraney is scheduled for April 17th in Dale County Alabama.
+ The trial for the man accused of the murders, Coley McCraney is scheduled for April 17th in Dale County.
 He will face the death penalty if convicted.
- These photographs are for our rural community here in Dale Houston and Henry counties that still have an emotional scar from this heinous crime over two decades ago.
+ Our rural community here in Dale, Houston and Henry counties still have an emotional scar from this heinous crime over two decades ago.

-What I do know from the witnesses I've met is JB and Tracie were full of life, optimistic and positive celebrating JB's 17th  birthday that evening.
+What I know from the witnesses I've met is JB and Tracie were full of life, optimistic and positive celebrating JB's 17th birthday that evening.
-In this research I met and became friends with one of the vJB Beasley's father and an entry in her diary revealed how she thought about love.
-So simple beautiful how she says "fall in love easily, accept people the way they are and ends with stay in love longer".
+I met and became friends with one of the victims,JB Beasley's father and an entry in her diary revealed how she thought about love.
+So simple and beautiful how she says "fall in love easily, accept people the way they are" and ends with "stay in love longer".
 I wish we all could remember what JB knew when she was only 16.

 For one glorious summer they were beautiful, wild and free.
 I think that's how they would want to be remembered.